squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Intro 1 image](./intro-1-110.png)

+[Basic VCO](./basic.md) is a tinny polyphonic VCO that is super clean and uses very little CPU.

 [Organ Three](./og.md) is a polyphonic "Organ" module based on the Hammond tone-wheel organs.

 [Kitchen Sink](./kitchen-sink.md) is a one operator FM module with the additions on a waves-shaper on the output, and a hard sync input.